Home About Icons Reviews Manga Lists Guestbook Gallery Links Out

 -To the Moon's soundtrack made me burst into tears so… I guess that means it wins.

--Honorable mention to House of Five Leaves, Mushishi, the remastered Lavender Town theme in Pokemon Let's Go, and RWBY's new opening theme.
+-Honorable mention to the remastered Lavender Town theme in Pokemon Let's Go and RWBY's new opening theme.

 -The ending of the House of Five Leaves manga.

--Honorable mention to the House of Five Leaves anime ending, Marceline's confession in Adventure Time, the fox wedding in ARIA, and the Magic Knight Rayearth I ending.
+-Honorable mention to the House of Five Leaves anime ending (plus a ton of other scenes from the manga), the fox wedding in ARIA, and the Magic Knight Rayearth I ending.

 -Hiromu Arakawa continues to deliver laughs with Silver Spoon.